NMSU-ISA/ISA/docs/src/basics/spectra.md

 ## Visualizing Instantaneous Spectra

-We can visualize a 3D IS as follows.
+We can visualize a 3D IS using the pre-defined plotting recipes as follows.
 First, define a **component set**, then pass it to the 'plot()' along with the time range.
 ```@example
 using ISA, Plots
 𝐶₀ = AMFMtriplet(t->exp(-t^2),t->200.0,0.0)